 Aerospace & Defence

 The province’s aerospace and defence sector is recognized for being competitive and innovative, and delivering cutting-edge products and services.
 The sector is comprised of three main sub-industries that support commercial aerospace activities, defence projects and initiatives and space and communications technology research and development.

-These areas offer investors growth opportunities in a wide variety of sub-sectors including, remotely piloted and autonomous systems, geomatics, space sciences and defence electronics.
+Take advantage of the growth opportunities in a wide variety of sub-sectors including, remotely piloted and autonomous systems, space sciences and defence electronics.

 - WestJet, one of Canada’s largest commercial airlines, is headquartered in Calgary, Alberta.